Conceiva/MezzmoKodiPlugin/README.txt

    setting for number of prior searches to display.
 -  Added GUI notification if the Mezzmo server stops responding while performing searches.
--  Added GUI nofitication if a uPNP server stops responding during addon startup.
+-  Added GUI notification if a uPNP server stops responding during addon startup.

 v.1.1.4.2